 MICHIGAN STATE UNIVERSITY

-— Lou Anna Simon: The president and school alumna resigned hours after Nassar's Jan.
-24 sentencing amid growing pressure from students, lawmakers and some members of the university's governing board.
+— Lou Anna Simon: The president and school alumna resigned hours after Nassar's sentencing Wednesday amid growing pressure from students, lawmakers and some members of the university's governing board.
 She acknowledged being "the focus of this anger" but has denied any cover-up by the university.
-The university's governing board last Wednesday hired former Michigan Gov. John Engler as its interim president and another former governor, Jim Blanchard, as an adviser.
+The school and several current or former employees are being sued by dozens of women.

 — Kathie Klages: The former gymnastics coach resigned last year after she was suspended for defending Nassar over the years.
 Klages is accused of downplaying complaints made by two teens in 1997.